-Unit 3 (LI013) Form and Transformation
+Unit 3 (LI013) Adaptations, transformations and Developing interpretations

 In this unit students consider how the form of a text affects meaning, and how writers construct their texts.
 They investigate ways writers adapt and transform texts and how meaning is affected as texts are adapted and transformed.
 They consider how the perspectives of those adapting texts may inform or influence the adaptations.
-Students draw on their study of adaptations and transformations to develop creative responses to texts.
-Students develop their skills in communicating ideas in both written and oral forms.
+In this area of study students explore the different ways we can read and understand a text by developing, considering and comparing interpretations of a set text.
+Students first develop their own interpretations of a set text, analysing how ideas, views and values are presented in a text, and the ways these are endorsed, challenged and/or marginalised through literary forms, features and language.